 New shared-use path in Kensington Gardens extends east-west cycle route

-- Posted in: Blog, Kensington and Chelsea, Westminster
+- Posted in: News and blogs, Kensington and Chelsea, Westminster

 - Tagged with: shared use, kensington